 A Temazcal is similar to a sauna.
 A Mayan sauna.
 It is an Indian sweat hut used for cleaning.
 This is not only about the physical, but also about the spiritual purification.
 The ritual in a Temazcal is always accompanied by a shaman.

 If you don’t want to miss this interesting experience, use your time in Cancun to immerse yourself in the shamanistic world of the Maya.
-This experience is available for small groups or even in private.
+This experience is available in an incredible tour to the Mayan world.

 7. Enjoy the view from the Scenic Tower in Cancún